Vagrancy Act 1898: Consequences

 The fin de siècle ushered in an era of libertines and sexual freedom.
 To combat the excesses, a new offence of "indecent exposure" became the legacy of the Lords amendment.
 The Home Secretary did consider amendments, its main purposes being to update the vagrancy legislation in the whole bill; living "on the prostitution of a woman" remained an offence.
 On 8 May 1899 two men from Bristol were prosecuted for this new offence.
 Yet in 1901 a new Home Secretary, C. T. Ritchie, wrote "To get rid of prostitution by legal enactment or by official interposition is out of the question so long as human nature is what it is, you will never be entirely rid of it."

 One of the results of Vagrancy Act 1898 was a growth in social purity legislation, including feminist campaigns to protect women and children against trafficking.
-Under s.21 of the Summary Jurisdiction (Married Women) Act 1879 any convicted offender who continued in cohabitation was granted an order for separation on the ground of desertion.
+Under section 21 of the Summary Jurisdiction (Married Women) Act 1879 any convicted offender who continued in cohabitation was granted an order for separation on the ground of desertion.
 A trafficker of women and children was deemed by the law as "a rogue and vagabond" under the Vagrancy Act 1898.
 The Committee for Outdoor Relief (COS) were committed to reform: it included two East End MPs, A. C. Crowder, MP for St George's-in-the-East, and W. A. Bailward, MP for Bethnal Green, both Guardians to the Poor Law Unions.
 The Brixworth Board elected Albert Fell MP.
 The proportion of homeless for 100,000 had continued to rise to about 400 per 100,000.
 But the service delivery was haphazard.
 And the 1895 Report by Sir Wilfred Chance recommended "strict" Unions.
 Then the High Court ruled that a person was not a vagrant if they were collecting money or food for strikers and their families (Pointon v Hill (1884) 12 QBD 306).